 Other professional experiences include working as an audio coach for Report For America, an initiative of the The GroundTruth Project.
 She is also a mentor with NPR's Next Generation Radio and Report for America.
 She was selected for the 2018 National Press Foundation Innovations in Public Health Fellowship and the 2016 International Center For Journalists-United Nations Foundation Fellowship.
 She has also served as a judge for the National Edward R. Murrow Awards.

 Her home life is filled with the mayhem and laughter of three children, who also happen to be huge public radio fans.
-When not chasing after her next radio story, Anh enjoys spending time with her family hiking along the scenic trails around Lake Tahoe or taking off on weekned road trips.
+Anh enjoys spending time with her family hiking along the scenic trails around Lake Tahoe or taking off on weekend road trips.